-Psychological or emotional age measures emotional habits.
+Psychological or emotional age by contrast becomes evident in emotional reactions and habits.
 For instance, adults can stay calm whereas children tend to be quick to anger.
 Adults exercise careful judgment before talking whereas children may impulsively blurt out tactless, hurtful words.

 If toddlers want a car or doll that another child is playing with, they are likely to reach out and take them.
 Preschoolers get mad or cry multiple times every day, even if they are basically well-nurtured and happy kids.
 The rules of adult play like taking turns or not grabbing have not yet begun to shape their behavior.
 Youngsters do not act in a consistently civil manner because they have not yet internalized the rules of "civilized" adults.